Hiring Nonresident Aliens (NRA)

 - U.S.C.I.S. form appropriate for visa (I-20, I-797, or DS-2019); refer to the Office of International Students and Scholars to identify the appropriate form

 - Stipend amount or hourly rate for income estimate

-The nonresident alien HR Expert will complete the W-4, 1-9 and direct deposit forms; perform E-Verify processes; enter new employee information using the Set Up New Employee (SUNE) function in the BASIS Position System Budget (PSB); and provide the NRA with pay simulation and an income estimate.
+The nonresident alien HR Expert will complete the W-4, 1-9 and direct deposit forms; perform E-Verify processes; enter new employee information in Workday; and provide the NRA with pay simulation and an income estimate.
 Refer to the IRS website to learn more about U.S. taxes for each immigration status.